antonio-marasescu/the-stc-repository/cloud/aws/aws-vpc.md

 ### PrivateLink

 Most secure * scalable way to expose a service to 1000s of VPCs without requiring VPC peering, internet gateway, NAT, route tables.
-It requires a netwrok load balance (Service VPC) and ENI (Customer VPC)
+It requires a network load balance (Service VPC) and ENI (Customer VPC)

 ### Site to Site VPN & Direct Connect